-32This comparison relies on the assumption that $\varepsilon{uu} = 0.98$ found for Uber services is also comparable for public bus services.
+23This comparison assumes that the $\varepsilon{uu} = 0.98$ estimate found for Uber services is also comparable for public bus services.
 Estimates of 0.75 or 0.5 for the price-elasticity of demand for bus services imply respective increases of 28.6% and 26% in total mobility.

-$^{^{33}}$ Using variation in entry timing and growth of Uber services across metropolitan areas, Hall et al. (2018) suggest that within 2 years of entry, Uber services increased public transit use by 5% for the average transit agency in the U.S.
+24Using variation in entry timing and growth of Uber services across metropolitan areas, Hall et al. (2018) suggest that within 2 years of entry, Uber services increased public transit use by 5% for the average transit agency in the U.S.